-(a) A complaint must be filed with the Speaker within 2 years after the alleged violation.

-- (b) A violation of the House Code of Conduct is committed when every element necessary to establish a violation of the rule has occurred, and time starts to run on the day after the violation occurred. - (c) The applicable period of limitation is tolled on the day a sworn complaint against the member or officer is filed with the Speaker.
+- (a) A complaint must be filed with the chair of the Rules & Calendar Committee within 2 years after the alleged violation. - (b) A violation of the House Code of Conduct is committed when every element necessary to establish a violation of the rule has occurred, and time starts to run on the day after the violation occurred. - (c) The applicable period of limitation is tolled on the day a sworn complaint against the member or officer is filed with the chair of the Rules & Calendar Committee.